 At inception of a contract, the Company assesses whether the contract is, or contains, a lease.
-During fiscal 2022, the Company's only lease was a 12-month non-cancellable lease for its head office and warehouse space.
-The current term of this premises lease expires July 31, 2023.
-Commencing January 2023, the Company entered into an additional 12-month cancellable lease for its R&D lab space in Waterloo Ontario.
-The term of this premises lease expires December 31, 2023.
+During fiscal 2023, the Company had two 12-month leases:

+- i.
+A non-cancellable lease for its head office and warehouse and the space.
+The current term of this premises lease expires July 31, 2024. - ii.
+In January 2023, the Company entered into a 12-month cancellable lease for its R&D lab space in Waterloo Ontario.
+This lease was renewed, and its term expires December 31, 2024.

 The Company has elected to apply the practical expedient not to recognize right-of-use assets and lease liabilities since these are short-term leases.
 Instead, it accounts for the lease components and any associated non-lease components as single lease components and recognizes the lease payments on a straight-line basis over the lease term.
-The gross base rent payments expensed in 2022 for its Head Office lease totalled \$215,727 (\$215,727 in 2021).
+The gross base rent payments expensed in 2023 for both leases totalled \$256,814 (\$215,727 in 2022).